ikstream/owrtconfig/README.md

 are at least easily enhanceable.
 * node config is written in shell script, so they are just variables to set.
 You need to write the model definition and the defaults of the "factory" state, and the "failsafe" mode.
-"OpenWRT" has defaults, too.
+"LEDE" has defaults, too.
 If a more specific name of a model is the same as the defaults for a whole family, then just use symlinks, please.
 Due the nature of shell-syntax, you can use includes.

 [1] Cause of a bug, I had to cheat a little bit, and just set the password via `telnet` to enable `ssh`, and then just flash via `ssh`.

-[2] By *custom* I mean of course a OpenWrt derivat.
+[2] By *custom* I mean of course a LEDE derivat.

 ### Example use-cases